MicrosoftDocs/SupportArticles-docs/support/windows-client/shell-experience/fix-problems-in-windows-search.md

 >
 > `Cannot be loaded because running scripts is disabled on this system.`
 >
 > Return to the earlier steps in this procedure to check the execution policy and change it if needed.
-Then run the script again.
+Then, run the script again.

 ## Solution 5: Regenerate the Microsoft.Windows.Search package AppData folder

 > [!NOTE]
-> Use the Windows Recovery Environment, or sign out and sign in to another user account.
+> Use the Windows Recovery Environment, or sign out and then sign in to another user account.

 [!INCLUDE [Registry warning](../../includes/registry-important-alert.md)]